HTTP

 test:~$ firefox http://www.example.com

-• It load the webpage in browser.
+• It loads the webpage in browser.

 1.Open chrome on your machine.